IgnisAlienus/SquadJS-Player-Stats/README.md

 - `inDiscordStatsCommand` sets the in Discord stats command.
 Must have a leading `!` when used by the player in Discord.
 DO NOT Configure `config.json` with a leading `!`.
 - `inDiscordStatsEmbedColor` set the stats Embed Color.
 - `statCooldown` sets the in game & in Discord stats command cooldown in minutes.
 This prevents abuse of the command to confirm kills.
-- `ingameRequireReserve` sets whether the in game command requires the user to have a `Reserve` slot.
 - `enableDailyStats` turn on or off the daily top player post.
 - `dailyStatsTime` sets the time of day that the daily stats will be sent.
 Use 24 Hour time.
 - `dailyStatsManualPostCmd` sets the manual command to force the daily stats embed.
 Must have a leading `!` when used by someone with the `dailymanualCmdRole` in Discord.
 DO NOT Configure `config.json` with a leading `!`.